Hassanabdulmouti/indvproject/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Moveout project is released under [Commons Clause License Condition v1.0](https://commonsclause.com/), which allows for modification and distribution only for personal purposes.